tschumann/sandbot/sandbot/readme.txt

 Q. Can you add MetaMod support?
 A. I've tried and things just broke unexpectedly, so not right now.

+Q. Can it be used for dedicated servers?
+A. Maybe - I haven't tested it, but it should.

 == Changelog ==

 v0.2 (??/??/??)